mpaguilar/msa-toy/DOCSTRINGS.md

     4. Checks for keywords related to coding queries and returns "coding" if any are found.
     5. Checks for keywords related to creative queries and returns "creative" if any are found.
     6. If no keywords match, defaults to "general".
+    7. No network, disk, or database access occurs.

 ---